isaacovercast/QuoteWall/README.md

 * "Give it more time and they will all become extinct." - 10/11 FB
 * "I don't think we have any reason to believe that the truth is piecewise, right?" & "I don't know what we know about the truth." - 10/20 FHartig
 * "If there's nothing invariant you don't have data." - 11/2 BMenard
+* "Well grants are annoying, that's why they aren't free" - IO

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)